NeuraLegion/sectester-js/packages/core/README.md

 > [!TIP]
 > The project ID can be found in the URL of the project page.
 For example, in the URL `https://app.brightsec.com/projects/1234`, the project ID is `1234`.
 We recommend using the dedicated project ID for each application.

+> [!WARNING]
+> If you omit the `projectId` parameter, we will use the default project ID.
+This is not recommended ecpesially if you have multiple projects.

 #### logLevel